 How to grow a wild flower meadow

 Fields flecked with poppies, cornflowers and hazy-blue scabious are the traditional image of the countryside in summer.
 But you only need a few square metres to recreate the beauty of a wild-flower meadow in your own garden, turning it into a haven for bees, butterflies, birds and other wildlife.
-If you're inspired by meadows in bloom, summer is a good time to prepare your soil for the sowing of wild-flower seed in autumn.

 Where to start